YanmingSun/ProstateCancerPrognosis/README.md

 1. Normalization MRI data
-2. Quantification of textual informaiton of Clinical Data Please see the details in the report and the code Pre_processing.py
+2. Quantification of textual informaiton of Clinical Data Please find the details in the report and the code Pre_processing.py

 ## Training